 Making Sense: Cash Flow Analysis, Forecasting, and Management

 Internal cash flow, also called cash flow from operations, is the single most important financial factor in a business.
 It is critical to understand cash flow, and how it differs from net income, so that steps can be taken to impact it.
 This is perhaps the most important role of the CFO.
 Having strong cash flow enables a business owner to run their company efficiently and invest in growth initiatives.
 Mike Dodson of Focus CFO describes this well.
-The CFO will “control the cash flow position of the company, understanding the sources and usages of cash and projecting the cash outlook for the company in a clear and concise manner.”
+"A CFO will control the cash flow position of the company, understanding the sources and usages of cash and projecting the cash outlook for the company in a clear and concise manner.”

-Many business owners report a profit on their income statement, but have difficulty making sure they have enough cash on hand to pay all obligations when due.
+Many business owners report a profit on their income statement but have difficulty making sure they have enough cash on hand to pay all obligations when due.
 Knowing how much cash the business generates, from what sources, and specifically when it will be generated is very important.
 Knowing how much cash the business will need and when it will need it is equally important.
 It is critical to be certain that the business will have enough cash for essential items such as payroll, vendor payments, and quarterly tax payments.

-The 13-Week Rolling Forecast
+The 13-Week Rolling Cash Flow Forecast

 The best way to manage a business in order to have the right amount of cash at the right time is to create, maintain, and utilize an effective rolling 13-week cash flow forecast.

 A rolling cash flow forecast helps the business owner to anticipate future cash flows and positions, significantly reduces surprises, and enables the business owner the opportunity to take action to improve the company’s future cash position.
+To get started, download our free 13-Week Rolling Cash Flow Forecast Template.

 Managing Cash Flow